VincentYing/Fashion-pipeline/README.md

 * Spark Parameter Tuning

   1. Experimented with different repartition() values.
-RDD partition size of 36 was found to be optimal.
+Recommended RDD partition size should be 2 to 3x the number of cores in the cluster.
+Cluster had 3 workers with 2 cores per worker for a total core count of 6.
+Actual optimal partition size of 36 was found to yield the highest inference rate.
     <img src="https://raw.githubusercontent.com/VincentYing/fashion-pipeline/master/images/repartition.png" width="480" height="270">

   2. Enabled dynamic allocation for Executor creation.

     The two adjustments above resulted in a 2x improvement in inference rate from 0.5 to 1 inference per second.

-  3. Adjusted the number of Kafka partitions to match the number of SPARK_WORKER_CORES (6).
+  3. Adjusted the number of Kafka partitions to be slightly above the number of SPARK_WORKER_CORES (9 vs 6 respectively).
 This produced a 3x speedup.
     <img src="https://raw.githubusercontent.com/VincentYing/fashion-pipeline/master/images/kafka_partitions.png" width="480" height="270">

 * Image Batching for TF ingestion